Knowing your students and being clear on what you need to teach is what should determine which small group practice you use with your students.

 - Provide handouts and resources to assist you with getting started with each of these small group practices.

-- Session 1: Language Experience (Reading)
+- Module 1: Language Experience (Reading)

-- Session 2: Strategy Groups
+- Module 2: Strategy Groups

-- Session 5: Close Reading
+- Module 5: Close Reading

 - Cost: $ 250+GST per person (with 5% being donated to the Indigenous Literacy Foundation)

-- If you’d like an invoice so your school can pay, just send an invoice request to email@example.com
+- If you’d like an invoice so your school can pay, just send an invoice request to: email@example.com

-Here’s some of feedback received from previous participants in this course:
+Here’s some feedback from previous participants:

 I really loved the references to the evidence based best practices, sharing the history of the practices and then the really practical way how we can take the information straight back into our classrooms.
 It was so relevant to what I am wanting to implement and improve on with my own teaching.-Beth